The Best Lock Pick Sets for Beginners and Pros

 In spite of these drawbacks, Peterson makes some of the strongest picks on the market and they have many excellent pick profiles to choose from.
 If you do choose one of their basic lock pick sets, plan to expand it with some more tension wrenches, as their more basic sets often come with only one turning tool.

-This is a well-known brand of lock picks that have good profiles and finish.
+This is a well-known brand of lock picks that have good profiles and finishes.
 They also have their standard line and the “Southord Max” line which is made of higher strength steel.

 Having tried both types of picks, I recommend people stick with the more expensive Max picks, as I found the standard product line to be made of relatively weak steel.
 I thought it was a bit too easy to bend these picks and didn’t use them much because of this.